-7 Female Graphic Designers That’ll Rock Your Socks Off
+8 Female Graphic Designers That’ll Rock Your Socks Off

-The field is ever-changing, yet the rock stars of graphic design are still, mainly, men.
-Meanwhile, the purchasing power of the globe is in the hands of individual women… It’s time to see more women like these seven, making a mark with their own Vision.
-Get inspired!
+Meanwhile, the purchasing power of the globe is in the hands of individual women… it’s time to see more women like these eight, making a mark with their work that reflects their own vision.

 Paula Scher: The Dame of Grande Design

 Bigger is definitely better.
 Bold words wrap you up and pull you in.
 You’re hooked!
-New York-based Paula Scher, one of only two female partners at mighty Pentagram, is a graphic design rock star of the highest order.
-She’s also an author, a superb lecturer, and her work is in the permanent collections of several museums.
-Her clean, brash, and inventive use of typography has influenced a generation of young designers.
+New York-based senior designer Paula Scher, one of only two female partners at mighty Pentagram, is a graphic design rock star of the highest order.

 Paula Scher